Featured post

 However I discuss here wet rice flour rangoli since the technique is similar to that of traditional alpona

-( I understand it is also drawn with rice flour paste)
+(I understand it is also drawn with rice flour paste)

 The thickness/consistency of the rice flour paste varies according to rangoli making method adopted.
-We can use fingers or a cloth dipped in rice flour paste to draw the kolam.
+We can use fingers, or a cloth dipped in rice flour paste to draw the kolam.

 At present ready-made sticks are available.
 All designs here have been taken when the flour is wet.